 As a professional Judaica artist and as a woman, I create my tallit designs very much with the ladies in mind.
-Women, please don’t hesitate to check out my “wearable art” tallit collection and let me know if a particular design strikes you!
+Women, please don’t hesitate to check out my “wearable art” tallit collection and let me know if a particular design speaks to you!

 A tallit is a traditional prayer shawl which stems from the commandment to wear tzitzit.
 What are tzitzit you ask?
 Tzitzit are fringe tied in a special way that you often see observant Jews wearing under their clothes.
 The tzitzit are meant to remind the wearer of the commandments.
 Traditionally, tzitzit can be attached in the four corners of any garment.
 This is where a tallit comes in.
 A tallit is a garment worn over your shoulders or neck, like a shawl or scarf.
 In the Orthodox Jewish world, tallits (tallitot in the plural in Hebrew) and tzitzit are only worn by men, but in modern Jewish denominations such as Conservative, Reform and Reconstructionist Judaism, tallit are proudly worn by women as well.
 I am proud to offer a line of colorful, artistic tallitot that reflect the diversity and vibrancy of contemporary Jewish life.